Jimmy-Z/TWLbf/README.md

 this time mbed TLS shines for having a very light interface. overall it is about 2.5x faster than OpenSSL build.

+### License:
+Usually my code is licensed under [WTFPL](https://en.wikipedia.org/wiki/WTFPL), but this project used code from mbed TLS which is Apache 2.0 license, so I guess this project becomes Apache 2.0 licensed automatically? or only the `crypto.c` file is Apache 2.0?
+I'm not sure.

 ### Thanks:
 - Martin Korth for [GBATEK](http://problemkaputt.de/gbatek.htm)
 - Wulfystylez/WinterMute for [TWLTool](https://github.com/WinterMute/twltool)